aydenjahola/Homelab/README.md

 The repository contains scripts to automate the setup and configuration of various components of my homelab.
 This allows for easy replication of the setup across different environments.

-The setup files include configurations for the following components:

-- Docker
-- DashDot
-- Portainer
-- Pi-Hole
-- Pasta
-- Plausible
-- Portainer
-- UptimeKuma
-- Traefik
-- Tautulli
-- Nomad
-- HedgeDoc
-- Homarr
-- HomeBridge
-- Vikunja

 ## Usage

 To use the setup files, clone this repository to your local machine and modify the variables and configurations as needed for your specific environment.

-For each component, there is a separate directory containing the necessary files for setup.
-Navigate to the desired directory and run the setup script.
+~~For each component, there is a separate directory containing the necessary files for setup.
+Navigate to the desired directory and run the setup script.~~
+Docker Compose dir is not maintained anymore and all my up-to-date configs lives in the Nomad dir.

 ## Contributing